nvogel/puppet-ansible/README.md

 You have to wait 2 runs of the puppet agent to complete the configuration process.

-Ansible is installed by default by pip, the provider parameter could be changed with apt.
+Ansible is installed by default with pip.

+You can also use the default package provider of the platform, in this case you may have to enable a specific repository where you can find the ansible package (for example wheezy-backport or epel).

 ##### Plain text manifest

+For the master node :

 ```puppet
 include ansible